AndreasChendra/bLYtz-Megaplex/README.md

 # bLYtz-Megaplex

-This repository is used for ***Database System*** Project.
+This repository is used for ***Database Systems*** Project.
 Lab's Project that created in term 3 in Binus University.

 ## Software will be used in this subject are described as follows: